There’s one thing you should always do when visiting Honolulu: watch the beautiful Hawaii sunset on Waikiki Beach.

 There are sunset dinner cruises, booze cruises, themed cruise parties, and boring boat rides (let’s be honest – they’re out there!).

 My top pick goes to Pink Sails Waikiki’s sunset cruise, which leaves out of the Ala Wai Boat Harbor, near the Prince Waikiki Hotel.
+They also have an excellent fireworks cruise, which includes the sunset!

 You can read more about my experience in my post about the best sunset cruises in Waikiki.